SvenGarson/launchschool-course-frontend/LS202_HTMLAndCSS/Lesson5_Forms/Notes_Lesson5_Forms.md

+**Note:** Use the select `appearance: none` property to avoid applying special browser/os based styling.

 ### Form layouts

 ---

-- use description lists to build horizontal forms instead of divs for semantic meaning and built in styles
+- use description lists to build horizontal forms instead of divs for semantic meaning and built in styles.
+The added semantic when using description lists for the purpose of formatting forms are:

+  - The **description list terms** are **the labels** which **identify the controls for the user**

+  The added benefit here is to add html elements for styling instead of targeting sequences of label/input pairs with all sorts of techniques.

+  **Note:** Use html elements semantically to select the elements for styling more naturally and make use of nesting these html elements!